jayabrotabanerjee/Simple-Face-Gender-Classifier/README.md

 # GenAI & DL Project for 6th Semester CSBS
-Simple transformer-based model for gender classification from facial images.
+Simple vision transformer for gender classification from facial images.
 ## Authors :
 | Name              | Roll No. | Enrollment No.     |
 |-------------------|----------|---------------------|